tsunami416604/azure-docs.hu-hu/articles/active-directory/develop/sso-between-adal-msal-apps-macos-ios.md

 ### <a name="sso-from-msal-to-adal"></a>Egyszeri bejelentkezés a MSAL-ből a ADAL-be

-Ha rendelkezik egy MSAL-alkalmazással és egy ADAL-alkalmazással, és a felhasználó először bejelentkezik a MSAL-alapú alkalmazásba, akkor a ADAL-alkalmazásban `username` `MSALAccount` lévő egyszeri bejelentkezést az objektumból mentheti, majd átadja a `userId`ADAL-alapú alkalmazásnak.
-A ADAL a fiók adatait csendesen megtalálhatja az `acquireTokenSilentWithResource:clientId:redirectUri:userId:completionBlock:` API-val.
+Ha rendelkezik egy MSAL-alkalmazással és egy ADAL-alkalmazással, és a felhasználó először bejelentkezik a MSAL-alapú alkalmazásba, akkor a ADAL-alkalmazásban @no__t az SSO-t a `MSALAccount` objektumból mentve, a ADAL-alapú alkalmazásba pedig `userId` néven.
+A ADAL ezután csendesen megkeresheti a fiók adatait a `acquireTokenSilentWithResource:clientId:redirectUri:userId:completionBlock:` API-val.

 ### <a name="sso-from-adal-to-msal"></a>Egyszeri bejelentkezés a ADAL-ből a MSAL-be